 NASCAR signed a $2.48 billion deal with both FOX and NBC for them to show the race for the next six years in 2001.
 This deal also included the rights to the Pepsi 400 race.
 In the years that FOX was showing the Daytona 500, NBC would show the Pepsi 400 and vice versa.
 This deal was in place from 2001 until 2007.

-Since 2005 FOX has had the sole rights to the race and this will continue to at least 2024.
+Since 2005 FOX has had the sole rights to the race and this will continue until at least 2024.
 They did have to wait until the previous deal with FOX had expired before they were the only network that could show the races.
 One of the biggest impacts that television has had on the Daytona 500 is that the race starts later than it did when it first started.
 One of the main reasons for this decision was to try and attract more viewers from the West Coast as it started at a time that was more suitable for them.
 This has also meant that lighting has had to be installed at the Speedway as the race can sometimes still be going on once it gets dark.
-There have been two occasions where the race has not finished until after 7 pm which takes it into prime time viewing.
+There have been two occasions where the race has not finished until after 7 pm which takes it into prime-time viewing.
 In 2012 the race had to be pushed back to Monday evening due to the weather.
 This is the only time the race has ever taken place in the evening and the race did not finish until 12:40 am Tuesday.
 In 2014 the race was delayed for a record six hours and this meant that coverage clashed with the Winter Olympics.

 The Daytona 500 typically attracts more TV viewers in the United States than the Indianapolis 500 which is arguably a bigger race.
 However, the Indy 500 attracts a larger global audience and there are also more people the attend the race as it is held in a larger stadium.
 More people have tuned in to watch the Daytona 500 than the Indy 500 every year since 1995.